Comprehensions and Generator expressions

 44

-Here's an example with join() method:
+Here's an example with the join() method:

 >>> items = (1, 'hi', [10, 20], 'bye')